Mihairz/elastic/README.md

 -> Get Daily Revenue: The user can request total revenue grouped by day for a specific date range.

--> Get Trend Analysis: The user can request the 7-day moving average to smooth out daily volatility ("Pipeline Aggregation" feature).
+-> Get Trend Analysis: The user can request revenue grouped by month to visualize long-term growth trends (Date Histogram Aggregation).

 -> Get Category Performance: The user can see which product categories are performing best (Bucket Aggregation).